sangeetashukla/OpenPedCan-analysis/README.md

 While we encourage development within the Docker container, it is also possible to conduct analysis without Docker if that is desired.
 In  this case, it is important to ensure that local or personal settings such as file paths or installed packages and libraries are not assumed in the analysis.

-#### RStudio

-We have supplied an RStudio project (`OpenPBTA-analysis.Rproj`) file at the root of the project to aid in organization and encourage reproducible defaults for analysis.
-In particular, we do not source `.Rprofile` files in new sessions or save/restore workspaces.

 ### Continuous Integration (CI)

-We use continuous integration (CI) to ensure that the project Docker image will build if there are any changes introduced to the [`Dockerfile`](https://github.com/AlexsLemonade/OpenPBTA-analysis/blob/master/Dockerfile) and that all analysis code will execute.
+We use continuous integration (CI) to ensure that the project Docker image will build if there are any changes introduced to the [`Dockerfile`](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/blob/dev/Dockerfile) and that all analysis code will execute.

 We have put together data files specifically for the purpose of CI that contain all of the features of the full data files for only a small subset of samples.
-You can see how this was done by viewing [this module](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/create-subset-files).
+You can see how this was done by viewing [this module](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/create-subset-files).
 We use the subset files to cut down on the computational resources and time required for testing.

 Provided that your analytical code points to the symlinks in the `data/` directory per [the instructions above](#how-to-add-an-analysis), adding the analysis to the CI (see below) will run your analysis on this subset of the data.